8Observer8/ship-movement-oimophysics-rollup-threejs-js/README.md

 - Download and unzip this repository

-- Go to the example folder in the console: `cd how-to-set-up-box2dwasm-with-importmap-rollup-js`
+- Go to the root folder of the example in the console

 - Install these packages globally with the command: